pintowar/jweb-console/README.md

 # Overview

-This application is intended for embedding a web scripting console (for groovy or jruby) in a java web application (Micronaut/Spring Boot) which then could access the application context (for development purposes).
+This application is intended for embedding a web scripting console (for groovy, jruby or kotlin) in a java web application (Micronaut/Spring Boot) which then could access the application context (for development purposes).

 ![image](https://user-images.githubusercontent.com/354264/233759240-456abea7-31b5-4147-9173-8fed51164f53.png)